Mengding Ganlu (Sweet Dew)

 - One bud, one leaf

-The harvest season for Mengding tea begins in March or even as early as late February.
-The buds are picked very early in the morning while it is still very chilly and there is still dew on the grass.
-This tea uses mostly tender tea buds, which are then carefully curled during processing.
+The harvest season for Mengding tea begins in March, or even as early as late February.
+The buds are hand-picked very early in the morning while it is still very chilly and dew is still on the grass.
+This tea uses mostly tender tea buds, which are then carefully hand-fried and curled during processing.
 While the tea buds are very tiny, the unique character of the tea bush creates a bright green tea color, fresh rich flavor and highly nutritious tea, even while using a small quantity of leaves.
-Enjoy the sweet chestnut aroma and lingering sweet aftertaste of Sweet Dew.

 History of Mengding tea

 The Mengding Mountains in southwestern China are famous not only as the hometown of panda bears but also as where tea was first cultivated at Ganlu Si (Sweet Dew Temple).
-This tea was cultivated at this Taoist temple over two thousand years ago, hence the name Ganlu (Sweet Dew).
-It has been a tribute tea since the Tang Dynasty.
+This tea was cultivated at this Daoist temple over two thousand years ago, hence the name Ganlu (Sweet Dew).
+It has been a tribute tea since the Tang Dynasty (618–907).

 No chemical fertilizer, pesticide, or herbicide was used in the production of this tea.
 Click here to read more about our promise to fair trade and the environment.